Guatemalan Americans: Socioeconomic mobility

 Compared to the U.S. Hispanic population and U.S. population in total, Guatemalans are found to have significantly lower levels of educational attainment across the population.
 They are less likely than U.S. born citizens to earn a bachelor's degree, with only 9% of Guatemalans age 25 or older having received one in 2013.
 Despite this, studies demonstrate that Guatemalan Americans have one of the highest levels of participation within the work force.
 31% of those Guatemalan Americans work within the service sector.

 Demographics

 Half of the Guatemalan population is situated in two parts of the country, the Northeast and Southern California.
 A combined population of 267,335 resides in Los Angeles, Orange, Riverside, San Bernardino, and San Diego counties.
 There is also a Guatemalan community in Las Vegas.

 The Northeast megalopolis, extending from Northern Virginia to north of Boston, is home to a population of 257,729 Guatemalans.
 Cities such as Langley Park, Trenton, Stamford, Providence and Lynn have significant concentrations of Guatemalans along the corridor.

 Distribution by state

 Cities (metro areas) with the largest Guatemalan populations

-The largest population of Guatemalans are situated in the following areas (Source: Census 2010):
+The largest population of Guatemalans are situated in the following areas (Source: 2020 ACS 5-Year Estimate):